Want to Grow Microgreens? Here's Where to Start

 Microgreens are fantastic in salads, soups, on sandwiches and beautiful as a garnish for just about anything.
 Since microgreens taste like the mature vegetable, they can be used to enhance flavor anywhere you want it.
 Try Broccoli or chive microgreens on a baked or mashed potato..
 Use radish microgreens to top a nice Filet (their taste is somewhat like horseradish).
 Pea shoots are fantastic on sandwiches to replace lettuce.
 Actually any microgreen is a compliment to a sandwich!
 There are just so many ways to enjoy them!

-It's also fun to bring a whole tray to a party.. they are great conversation starters and people love snipping them and adding them to their dish!
+It's also fun to bring a whole tray of microgreens to a party.. they are great conversation starters and people love snipping them and adding them to their dish!